kiuyha/docker-web/README.md

 4. Finally, after the app sucessfuly running, the web which is nginx will be running and created for us to access.

 ## Setup
-- You can download this repository by click the `code` button and download zip.
+1. You can download this repository by click the `code` button and download zip.
 If you prefer using git, you can use this command
 ```
 git clone https://github.com/kiuyha/docker-web.git
 ```
-- This program requires to have .env file to be run.
+2. This program requires to have .env file to be run.
 Below are the required variables:
   - `MAIL_USERNAME`: The email that the app will be use.
   - `MAIL_PASSWORD`: Password of the email.
-  - `SECRET_KEY `: Random string as key fot encryption user data.
+  - `SECRET_KEY `: Random string as key for encryption user's data.
   -  `DATABASE_URL`: mysql+pymysql://app_user:password@db:3306/database.
-- You can also run this command for to have the same thing:
+  You can also run this command for to have the same thing:
   ```
   echo MAIL_USERNAME=your_email_address > .env
   echo MAIL_PASSWORD=your_email_password >> .env